texne/proficiency.cs.illinois.edu/index.md

 ### <a name="next" class="anchor"></a> Next Proficiency Exam Dates and Times

-Fall 2022 proficiency exams will be held around the start of fall classes.
-For Fall 2022, all exams will be 7-10pm.
+Spring 2023 proficiency exams will be held around the start of spring classes.

-* Thursday August 18:  CS 101 and 124
-* Friday August 19:   CS 173
+* Friday January 13th, 1:30-4:40pm
-* Saturday August 20:  CS 128 and 225
-* Makeup dates in case you miss the main ones (no permission required)
-  * Monday August 22:   CS 101 and CS 124
-  * Tuesday August 23:   CS 128, 173, and 225
+* Tuesday January 17th, 7-10pm

 <!-- -->
-As we get closer to the exam dates, more details will be added under the individual courses below.
-It's likely that some exams will be given online (e.g. with zoom proctoring) and some in-person.
+The exams will be given online with zoom proctoring.
+As we get closer to the exam dates, details will be added under the individual courses below.

 **Note that CS proficiency exams are no longer using the online CBTF.**